ADF Logo

 Unfortunately for parents across the country, secret social transitions are not exclusive to the Rockford Public School District.
 As ADF President, CEO, and Chief Counsel Kristen Waggoner noted in a recent debate, there are dozens of cases across the country dealing with this very subject.

-ADF has taken up numerous cases to defend and protect parental rights, as more school districts socially transition children without consent.
+ADF has taken up numerous cases to defend and protect parents’ rights, as more school districts socially transition children without parental consent.

 • In Foote v.
 Ludlow School Committee, parents Stephen Foote and Marissa Silvestri had two children attending middle school in Ludlow, Massachusetts.
-The school pushed its secret-transition policies on students, confusing their two children.
-When Stephen and Marissa opted to seek counseling to help their daughter, they asked the school to stop discussing sensitive mental health issues with her.
-The school refused and ceased collaborating with the parents.
-Instead, the school socially transitioned their daughter.
-This case has now reached the U.S. Supreme Court.
+The school pushed its secret social transition protocol on students, confusing their daughter.
+When Stephen and Marissa opted to seek counseling to help her, they asked the school to stop having private conversations with her.
+Without their knowledge, the school rejected their care plan and began socially transitioning their daughter behind their backs.
+The Supreme Court declined to hear the case in April 2026, despite issuing an earlier per curiam opinion that affirmed parental rights in a similar case.

 • In Vitsaxaki v.
-Skaneateles Central School District, New York mother Jennifer Vitsaxaki discovered that school employees, acting under official district policy, had been treating her daughter as a boy behind her back for months.
-Because of this discovery, Jennifer felt compelled to withdraw her daughter from the district.
-This case is at the U.S. Court of Appeals for the Second Circuit.
+Skaneateles Central School District, New York mother Jennifer Vitsaxaki discovered that school employees, acting according to official district policy, had been treating her 12-year-old daughter as a boy behind her back for months.
+When Jennifer objected, school officials made it clear that they would not stop.
+She felt compelled to withdraw her daughter from the district.
+This case is now pending at the U.S. Court of Appeals for the 2nd Circuit.

 • In Osborn v.
-Houston Independent School District, Sarah and Terry Osborn expressly told their daughter’s school to only refer to her using female pronouns.
-The parents thought that settled the matter and moved on.
-Imagine their surprise—and frustration—a year later, when they learned that district employees had been secretly socially transitioning their daughter with male pronouns through her freshman year.
-The Osborns told the school employees that the secret social transition violated their religious beliefs and instructed them to immediately stop.
+Houston Independent School District, Texas parents Sarah and Terry Osborn discovered a masculine name on their daughter’s schoolwork and learned school employees had been treating her as a boy for several months.
+They instructed them to stop and only refer to her by her given name and female pronouns.
+The parents thought that settled the matter.
+Imagine their surprise—and frustration—a year later, when they learned that district employees had continued to socially transition their daughter in secret.
+The Osborns told school employees that the secret social transition violated their religious beliefs and instructed them to immediately stop.
 The employees initially agreed.
 But at the beginning of their daughter’s junior year, the Osborns discovered that their instructions had been ignored yet again.
-This case is being argued at the U.S. District Court for the Southern District of Texas, Houston Division.
+ADF filed a federal lawsuit against the district on behalf of Sarah and Terry, challenging this harmful policy.
+Thankfully, in December 2025, the school district ultimately agreed to respect the parents’ express wishes concerning their daughter

 All of these cases, and many more, highlight how schools don’t just undermine parents by socially transitioning their children in secret.
 Schools are actively misleading parents—lying about or concealing important issues in a child’s life.

 Parental rights are natural rights given by God to parents to care for and direct the upbringing of their children.
 Parental rights are thus fundamental.
-They include the right to make decisions about children’s education and healthcare in a manner consistent with their family’s beliefs.
+They include the right to make decisions about children’s education and healthcare that are consistent with their family’s beliefs.

 And secret social transitions directly violate those rights.